Merzasphor/MWSE/docs/source/types/niPickRecord.md

 ### `vertexIndex`

 An array containing the 3 indices of the vertices that form the triangle at the intersection point.
+It's valid only if the `intersectType` was `ni.pickIntersectType.triangleIntersect`.

 **Returns**: